jbmlaird/DiscogsBrowser/README.md

 ![app_gif](https://media.giphy.com/media/dVWMCW4rFiyZi/giphy.gif)

+# Contributions

+Pull requests are welcome and encouraged!
+Unit tests are necessary to be merged and UI tests preferable (if a UI change).

 # Usage

 You can either copy from source or install [from the store](https://play.google.com/store/apps/details?id=bj.vinylbrowser).
 Due to the Play Store policies it's uploaded with the name VinylBrowser and uses a different feature graphic.